M-o-a-T/moat/doc/spec_control.rst

 A server scanning the bus for clients sends a Mode 3 message.

+Bit 0 indicates that the client shall reply with a Mode 5 AA message.

+Bits 1…2 are reserved.

-If bit 3 is set, the next byte contains a timer minifloat that states how long the client should wait (maximally) until it does address assignment / reporting.
-Otherwise clients shall wait until the bus is reasonably free.
+Bit 3: If set, the next byte contains a timer minifloat that states how long the client should wait (maximally) until it does address assignment / reporting.
+Otherwise clients shall reply immediately, using a lowest-priority message.

-Bits 4…6 select which clients should *not* answer.
-They are mutually exclusive; bits 4…6 all being set is reserved.

-Bit 4: clients that have a useable address (i.e. they have broadcast a "Client Ping" message).

-Bit 5: clients that don't have an address (i.e. they did not yet receive an Address Assignment ACK).

-Bit 6: Clients that did receive an ACK but did not yet send a "Client Ping" message.

-Bit 7: Another flag byte (bits 8…15) follows.
-If this is not set the other flags are assumed to be zero.
+Bit 4: Another flag byte (bits 8…15) follows.
+If this bit is not set, bits 8…15 are assumed to be zero.

 Bit 8: Clients that are online permanently should not answer.

 Bit 9: Clients that are online intermittently should not answer.

 Bit 10: Clients whose online state is limited should not answer.
+"Limited" means that the client will go offline sometime, and if it does it'll stay offline.
+This state is mainly used for pre-configuration, when the bus is not the one the client will permanently installed on.

+Bit 11: clients that don't have an address (i.e. they did not yet receive an Address Assignment ACK).

+Bit 12: Clients that did receive an ACK but did not yet send a "Client Ping" message.

+Bit 13: clients that have a final address (i.e. they have broadcast a "Client Ping" message).

 Bits 8…10 all being set is reserved.
-"Limited" means that the client will go offline sometime, and if it does it'll stay offline.
-This state is used for pre-configuration.

-Bits 11…15 are reserved.
+Bits 14…15 are reserved.

 Server Ping